 Spice is a Windows-based application that is installed on the POS PC and will drive transactions requested by the POS.
-The adaptor provides the ability to pair to the EFTPOS terminal and it maintains a persistent connection.
+Pairing is initiated in Spice, where the connection state is maintained and persisted.
 Transactions are initiated from the POS by sending HTTP requests using JSON payload to the adaptor.
 The Spice transaction UI will then drive the transaction workflow and return the result and receipt to the POS.

 Spice can be downloaded here.

 Spice 1.5.1 release will no longer support Windows 7.
 Please take this into consideration when developing or installing.